The Dust Scattering Halo of Cygnus X-3: Data Reduction

-Correctly subtracting the PSF from the image is of utmost importance for determining halo brightness, which is on the order of the PSF wing brightness.
-The PSF wings can be simulated with {\sl Chandra} calibration tools (ChaRT and MARX), but experimental verification from ground based calibration efforts is limited.
-We will use another bright X-ray point source as a PSF template, described below.
+The High Resolution Mirror Assembly (HRMA) on {\sl Chandra} focuses about 90\% of the X-ray light into a few pixel ($2''$) region.
+The point spread function (PSF) is composed of two parts: the core, where the majority of light is focused, and the wings, where light is spread diffusely due to scattering off of fine surface features in the mirror.
+Correctly subtracting the PSF from the image is of utmost importance for determining scattering halo profile, the brightness of which is often on the order of the PSF wing brightness.
+The PSF can be simulated with {\sl Chandra} calibration tools (ChaRT and MARX), but these methods are known to under-predict the wing brightness by a factor of 2-10 \citep{Smith2002}.

-Bright sources can easily saturate the CCD detector on {\sl Chandra} (ACIS), which makes it difficult to normalize the PSF correctly.
-When more than one X-ray photon hits a pixel before the CCD is read out, the resulting electron cloud will be interpreted as either a single photon of larger energy, or may be flagged as a cosmic ray and thrown out all together.
-This effect is known as pileup, and occurs for any source incident upon ACIS with a brightness on the order of one photon per readout time (typically 3 seconds).
-Cygnus X-3 is one of the brightest X-ray objects in the sky, with a flux around $6 \times 10^{-9}$ erg s$^{-1}$ cm$^{-2}$, suggesting 14 zeroth order counts per second in ObsId 6601.
+A PSF template may be created from a bright source with a relatively dust-free sight line, but the situation is complicated by the non-linear response of the CCD detectors on {\sl Chandra}.
+When more than one X-ray photon hits a pixel before the CCD is read out, the resulting electron cloud will be interpreted as either a single photon of larger energy or as a cosmic ray.
+This effect is known as pileup, and it occurs for any source with a flux on the order of one photon per readout time (typically 3.2 seconds).
+For grating-free observations, pileup prevents the correct normalization of a PSF template.
+However, pileup is mitigated for sources imaged with the HETG in place, both because the effective area is reduced and because a more accurate pile-up free spectrum can be extracted from the grating-dispersed light.

-Moderate amounts of pileup will flatten the PSF core and alter the CCD extracted spectrum by a factor of two.
-Heavy pileup is evident in ObsId 6601 -- the point source core is hollowed out with zero counts in the center.
-Fortunately, we can mitigate the effects of pileup for point sources imaged with the HETG in place.
-The spectrum extracted from the dispersed light, which is rarely subject to pileup, can be used to correctly scale a PSF template.

-To get an accurate shape of the PSF wings we must choose a bright X-ray point source with a very low dust column.
-3C 273, a quasar observed above the Galactic plane, has a smooth power law spectrum and very low ISM column \citep[$N_H \sim 10^{20}$ cm$^{-2}$, inferred from] []{SFD1998}.
-It is also bright, $\sim 10^{-10}$ erg s$^{-1}$ cm$^{-2}$, or 0.8 zeroth order counts per second.
-The degree of pileup for this object is closer to that of Cyg X-3 when compared to two other candidate template sources (QSO B1028+511 and Her X-1).
-Since pileup affects the shape of the PSF core, choosing the brightest calibration object will yield the shape of the core-wing transition that is closer to the true PSF of Cyg X-3.

-We chose to build the PSF template with ObsId 459, a 39 ks exposure of 3C 273 imaged with HETG\footnote{3C 273 has a small jet feature, which was masked out of the surface brightness profile.}.
-A surface brightness profile of the zeroth order image was made with 0.5 keV wide bins between 1-6 keV.
-Each profile was background subtracted, then normalized by the flux as measured from the grating dispersed spectrum.
-To construct the PSF for Cyg X-3, each template was scaled by the grating dispersed flux of Cyg X-3 for the respective bin.